All Episodes

 No.

-I don't uh try to please the conservatives.
+I don't try to please the conservatives.

 I like to please the people.

-Somebody like Rush Limbaugh might say, What you really did, you just went liberal on us.
+Somebody like Rush Limbaugh might say, what you really did, you just went liberal on us.

 What do you say in response to that?

-And I always say right.
+And you're right.

-I always said that you don't have to give up your principles, all you have to do is just serve the people.
+I always say that you don't have to give up your principles.

 And of course, then there was yesterday with Campbell Brown on the Today Show.